 1. Save Money on Gym Memberships

-A gym membership can mount up significantly, and depending on where you live, you could be paying over $100 per month for basic membership.
+A gym membership can mount up significantly, and depending on where you live, you could be paying over $100 per month for a basic membership.

 And if you plan to head to a CrossFit gym or want access to certain classes, your local gym might charge even more.

-While a garage gym will have an upfront cost to deal with, I know many people that have done so for less than $1,000, and the money they save on memberships ends up paying for this in less than 18 months.
+While a garage gym will have an upfront cost to deal with, I know many people who have done so for less than $1,000, and the money they save on memberships ends up paying for this in less than 18 months.